cesarvr/blog/content/post/istio-2.md

 }
 ```

-Here we pass the first data chuck which contain the HTTP response header and we get back the status.
+Here we pass the first data chuck which contain the HTTP response header and we get back the HTTP status.
+We can now introduce the status code as part of our event dispatching function.

-## Handling Service State

-The second thing missing here is that we should look for a way to communicate all this to other components of the application.
-For this again, we are going to make this object inherit from Events.

 ```js
 class Service extends Events {